 If you’re a branding wonk, this really never gets old, and you never run out of stuff to talk about because companies are constantly redesigning their brands.

 - It’s addictive – If you can come up with an addictive angle for your blog, like chart porn, you’re gold.
 People won't just keep coming back, they'll want to share it too (don't forget promotion is part of the content process).

-- Active community – Since a big part of the concept is the whole “Does this suck or not” question, Brand New has an active community of readers who like to weigh in with their own opinions.
+- Active community – Since a big part of the concept is the whole “Does this suck or not” question, Brand New has an active online community of readers who like to weigh in with their own opinions.
 The site also has a quick poll on each post where readers can vote on whether they think the logo is great, fine or bad – again, encouraging community.

 - Great design (duh) – You’d except a design blog to look good, and this one does.